beyonddream/switcheroo/README.md

 # Overview
-Tool to collect, process and analyze attention/hyperactivity behavior of a computer user
+Tool to collect, process and analyze attention/hyperactivity behavior of a computer user.

 # Dependencies